Upward-Spiral-Science/TA/docs/progress_report.md

 <img src="../figs/class_covariance.png" data-canonical-src="../figs/class_covariance.png" width="300" />

 #### Next Steps
 Thus far we have learned a fair amount about the edge densities and properties of our data.
-Moving forward, we can cluster our data into the four edge categories shown while testing the identical edge assumption, and then compute edge densities among each of them for a higher dimensional feature overwhich we are testing hypotheses and classifying covariates.
+Moving forward, we can analyze the mean and covariance of the clusters found in our assumption checking, and cluster our data prior to testing hypotheses and classifying over covariates.
 We can also expand to regressing subject age, with several methods.
 Finally, once we are confident in and satisfied with a method testing on this dataset, we can expand towards testing the method on the MRN114 and SWU4 datasets, as well.

 ### Methods
-Tabulated below is the source code for all of the question sets explored below.
+Each of the questions required code and (for the inferential, predictive, and assumption checking portions) mathematical theory.
+This is all explained in detail in each file, tabulated below.
+Here, we will discuss the methods used in each of these sections, rationalize decision made, and discuss alternatives that could have been performed instead.

 | Question Type | Code |
 |---------------|------|